StefanZander/lecture_notes/nzse/android/html/docs/actionbar.md

 ## Action Views and Action Providers

-These more advanced topics will not be covered in this lecture.
+Action Views and Action Providers are advanced topics and will not be covered in this lecture.
 However, more information can be found on the official android developer pages <https://developer.android.com/training/appbar/action-views>.

 ## Disclaimer